Camera Men: Shum Ming-hin and Yuen Kang-chuen

 Yuen Kang-chuen (left) with Casio president and cofounder Kazuo Kashio at the ribbon cutting ceremony of the Casio Expo in HK in 1979 (KSEN, 1979-9-14); Right: Yuen Kang-chuen with actress Meg Lam Kin-ming at the lucky draw for Casio calculators in 1977.

-The most significant new business the Yuens entered into the 1970s however was the distribution of watches and calculators made by Casio Computer Co Ltd. (金石電腦).
+The most significant new business the Yuens entered into the 1970s however was the distribution of watches and calculators made by Casio Computer Co Ltd. (金石電腦), who appointed Yuen as their distributor in 1976.
 Founded in 1946 by the Kashio brothers, Casio (which is the Anglicization of the surname Kashio) introduced the world’s first entirely electric compact calculator in 1957 and by the 1970s, its digital watches and electric calculators had become very popular globally.
 At first Casio was distributed in HK by the Casio department of Asahi Photographic Supplies, but in January 1977, the business was significant enough to be spun off as a separate company known as Casio Trading Co (金石貿易), although it was never incorporated.
 (KSEN, 1976-12-29) In 1979, Casio Trading organized a large-scale Casio Expo in HK which was attended by Casio president Kazuo Kashio (慳尾和雄).
+Yuen also created one of the largest advertising signs in HK for Casio to promote the brand.
 Thanks to the success of Casio watches, K.C.
 Yuen was elected chairman of the Federation of HK Watch Trades and Industries in 1980-81.

 When China began market reforms in late 1970s, K.C.
 Yuen was one of the first HK businessmen to head north for opportunities.
 In January 1980, Wing Group established its China trade department and Casio Trading opened the first repair and service center for Casio calculators in China in Guangzhou with the support of the local state-owned trading and service firms.
 (WKYP, 1980-1-4) He was also appointed by the Canton Industrial Commercial Agricultural (CICA) Major Products Fair as their representative to conduct seminars in US cities such as Chicago to recruit American companies to enter the Chinese market.
 (Business America)